-The Ice House Gang (alternatively known as the McCord Hall writers, the Tuesday Night Group, or simply Tuesday Night) was a creative writing group active in Fredericton, from 1967–83.
-The group was originally formed by Dorothy Livesay, the writer-in-residence at the University of New Brunswick’s Fredericton campus, to provide a place where UNB students and faculty with creative interests could meet and workshop fiction and poetry in the company of other similarly inclined individuals.
+The Ice House Gang, also known as the McCord Hall writers, the Tuesday Night Group, or simply Tuesday Night, was an influential creative writing collective active in Fredericton from 1967 to 1983.
+It was established by Dorothy Livesay, a writer-in-residence at the University of New Brunswick’s Fredericton campus, to offer a space for UNB students and faculty with creative passions to collaborate and workshop their fiction and poetry.